CaddyGlow/ccproxy-api/docs/getting-started/installation.md

 root-owned artifacts.

-Use `--apt-package` to install additional Debian packages before the proxy starts, `--setup-command` for ad-hoc shell snippets, and `--setup-script` to run a local script inside the container (mounted read-only under `/tmp/docker-runner/`).
+Use `--apt-package` to install additional Debian packages before the proxy starts, `--setup-command` for ad-hoc shell snippets, `--setup-script` to run a local script inside the container (mounted read-only under `/tmp/docker-runner/`), and place the command you want to run after `--` if you need to override the image CMD.

 If you want a reusable image containing those changes, use the `extend` command to build a new tag layered on top of the base ccproxy image.